patoline/patoline/README.md

 called ``hello_world.pdf``.
 Note that you can compile to other format drivers such as a webpage using SVG format or an OpenGL window.
 To do that, select a driver with the command ``patoline --driver DRIVER hello_world.txp``.
-You can obtain the list of available drivers for your installation with the command ``patoline drivers``.
+You can obtain the list of the existing drivers with ``patoline drivers`` (they may not all be installed).

 ### List of developpers and contributors